-Andy Wallis, Corporate and International Tax Partner at Kreston Reeves adds; “The first survey was due to be published in March this year but was delayed because of COVID-19.
+Laurence Parry, Tax Partner at Kreston Reeves adds; “The first survey was due to be published in March this year but was delayed because of COVID-19.
 Yet as the UK looks to agree a trading agreement with the EU, its findings are still important and relevant.

 “Our research found that the biggest concerns for businesses trading internationally are tax, VAT and duties (23%), currency fluctuations (20%), and tariffs and trade barriers (19%).
 As we look to redefine our position on the world stage these remain live issues.”